Vignesh2208/Melody/docs/installation.rst

 * Logging into the VM::

-    Upon grub start up, load the default highlighted kernel version (which is linux-4.4.5-ins-VT)
+    Upon start up:
-    Username: moses, Password: project_melody
+    Username: kronos, Password: kronos

-*  Melody/Kronos is installed inside the VM in /home/moses directory along with all the required dependencies
+*  Melody/Kronos is installed inside the VM in /home/kronos directory along with all the required dependencies